BA, BLitt(Oxon) FRSA; home civil service 1971-1986, local authority chief executive 1986-2003.

 Resident owner, West Point Island, West Falkland (for 70 years).

-Deputy Archivist, FIG Archives.
+National Archivist, Jane Cameron National Archives, Stanley.
 Great-grandaughter of Fred Newman.

 former Head Spanish Translator at the IMO; international representative of the Hakluyt Soc in Spain.